 It’s impractical to give lengthy consideration to each and every resume you receive.
 Some need to be thrown in the reject pile immediately out of necessity to reserve the bulk of your attention for the strongest candidates.

-But there are some reasons you should allow for a bit of wiggle room rather than maintaining totally inflexible hiring criteria, for example, considering candidates with a nontraditional background or making an allowance for a lesser degree if a candidate has specialized experience.
+But there are some reasons to allow for a bit of wiggle room rather than maintaining totally inflexible hiring criteria.
+For example, consider candidates with a nontraditional background or make an allowance for a lesser degree if a candidate has specialized experience.

 Should I Use an ATS to Review Resumes?